openSUSE/planet.opensuse.org/README.md

 Planet openSUSE is a web feed aggregator that collects blog posts from people who contribute to openSUSE.

+## Switched to new repository

+In March 2020, we switched to a new repo and completely new software for planet.opensuse.org.
+Please see [planet-o-o](https://github.com/openSUSE/planet-o-o) for the new repo.

 ## Adding your feed

+This section describes the workflow for this - now unused - repo and is only kept for historical reasons.
+Please see [planet-o-o](https://github.com/openSUSE/planet-o-o) for instructions how to add your feed nowadays.

 If you want to get your blog added, we prefer pull requests via github.

 * Fork this repository